Continuing Education Activity

 Deterrence and Patient Education

 It is important for a provider to inform the patient about the symptoms that he may suffer from if he is diagnosed with the disorder.
-If a patient is not aware of these symptoms it is probable that he would fear his condition more and would tend to get frequent attacks.
-The pharmacotherapy and cognitive-behavioral therapy should be discussed with the patients so that they can understand the treatment options for the condition that they have.
+If a patient is not aware of these symptoms, it is probable that he would fear his condition more and would tend to get frequent attacks.
+Pharmacotherapy and cognitive-behavioral therapy should be discussed with the patients so that they can understand the treatment options for the condition that they have.

 Enhancing Healthcare Team Outcomes

 Panic disorder has no cure, and its course is unpredictable.
-The currently available pharmacological therapy and cognitive behavior therapy do work in about 80% of patients, but relapses are common.
+The currently available pharmacological therapy and cognitive behavior therapy does work in about 80% of patients, but relapses are common.
 About 20% of patients continue to have symptoms that lead to poor quality of life.
 About two-thirds of treated patients have a good prognosis, achieving remissions for about six months at a time.
-If the trigger factors like stress, alcohol, financial problems, divorce are not controlled, the symptoms can create havoc.
-More important, there is a high risk of coronary artery disease in patients with panic disorder and the risk of sudden death is increased compared to the general population.
+If the trigger factors like stress, alcohol, financial problems, and divorce are not controlled, the symptoms can create havoc.
+More important, there is a high risk of coronary artery disease in patients with panic disorder, and the risk of sudden death is increased compared to the general population.
 Finally, the suicide rate is much higher in patients with panic disorder.
 There is a high association of social, occupational, and physical disability caused by panic disorder.
-(Level V)
+[Level 5]